c4lliope/rfcs/021-team-credential-managers/proposal.md

 The `SECRET_PATH` specifies the secret to be fetched.
 This can either be a single word (`foo`) or a path (`foo/bar` or `/foo/bar`), depending on what lookup schemes are supported by the credential manager.
 For example, Vault and CredHub have path semantics whereas Kubernetes and Azure KeyVault only support simple names.

-Credential managers which support path-based lookup may implement
+For credential managers which support path-based lookup, a `SECRET_PATH` without a leading `/` may be queried relative to a predefined set of path prefixes.
+This is how the Vault credential manager currently works; `foo` will be queried under `/concourse/(team name)/(pipeline name)/foo`.

+should treat absolute paths
+as if they are requesting an exact credential.

 If `SECRET_FIELD` is omitted, the credential manager implementation may opt to choose a default field.
 For example, the Vault implementation will read the